winjolu/side_channel_simulator/README.md

 ## Side Channel Simulator

 This script simulates a side channel attack using power traces to guess an AES key.
-The script is written in Python and uses the `numpy` and `matplotlib` libraries.
+The script is written in Python and uses the `numpy` and `matplotlib` and `scipy` libraries.

 ## License